danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
-* Show larger covers on mouseover for resources
 * `npm run dev` is now required to compile SASS
 * Add page for admin to disable account
 * Change docker build to not include 'require-dev' dependencies